-- The Incident Owner is accountable to record incidents into the Incident Management Database within 24 hours. - The Incident Management Database record must include: - Identification of the Incident Owner; - o Objective and factual description of the incident without speculation as to cause; - o Events leading up to the incident; and - o Any actions taken in response to the incident. - The Area Safety Advisor is an internal resource to all parties on incident investigation.
+- The Area Director is accountable to ensure all incidents are recorded into the Incident Management Database within 24 hours. - The Incident Management Database record must include: - Identification of the Incident Owner. - o Objective and factual description of the incident without speculation as to cause. - o Events leading up to the incident; and - o Any actions taken in response to the incident. - The Area Safety Advisor is an internal resource to all parties on incident investigation.
 In addition to their support role, they verify the information in the Incident Management Database and that the event is properly classified and categorized.